 If head trauma (or other physical trauma, or also emotional trauma) goes unresolved, the vagus nerve never puts the brakes on, keeping you in a stress response long past the moment of danger.
 This affects all hormone function, including the serotonin and dopamine of your body, which is mostly manufactured – and used – in the colon!
 I could go on and on, but suffice it to say that if trauma goes unresolved and unaddressed, your health suffers in many dramatic ways.

-Allergies can be both acute, in which case you are probably aware of them (like an allergy to cats, or shellfish), but also can be subacute, and cause a delayed immune response.
+Allergies can be both acute, in which case you are probably aware of them (like an allergy to cats, or shellfish, or peanuts), but also can be subacute, and cause a delayed immune response.
 When I did an allergy test on myself, I was shocked to discover several items identified that I consumed and was being exposed to (in my home) on a very regular basis – I was definitely poking my own bear until I knew better!

 No one wants to think that they are walking around with worms or bugs in them.
 Or pathogenic bacteria or viruses.
 Especially not in their gut.
-However…I have found many a sneaky parasite, or an infection such as Epstein Barr, klebsiella, E. coli, C. Diff or H. Pylori to be at the root of a chronic illness.
+However…I have seen many a sneaky parasite, or an infection such as Epstein Barr, klebsiella, E. coli, C. Diff or H. Pylori revealed to be at the root of a chronic illness.
 Many times these bad guys masquerade as other things, too, and remain undetected unless tested for.
-Lyme Disease (now pushing epidemic status in the US) may be the most famous bacterial infection in this category.
+Lyme Disease (now pushing epidemic status in the US) may currently be the most famous bacterial infection in this category.

 Chronic fatigue, anxiety and depression, fibromyalgia, inflammation: all of these may have roots in nutritional deficiencies.
 These are actually just the tip of a huge iceberg of conditions that can be caused by nutritional deficiencies.
 Also important to note: many deficiencies can be actually caused by prescription medications.